Nielsen transformation: Automorphism groups

+The adequate generalization of Nielsen transformations for automorphisms of free products of freely indecomposable groups are Whitehead automorphisms.
+Together with the automorphisms of the Grushko factors, they form a generating set of the automorphism group of any finitely generated group, known as the Fouxe-Rabinovitch generators.

 Word problem

 A particularly simple case of the word problem for groups and the isomorphism problem for groups asks if a finitely presented group is the trivial group.
 This is known to be intractable in general, even though there is a finite sequence of elementary Tietze transformations taking the presentation to the trivial presentation if and only if the group is trivial.
 A special case is that of "balanced presentations", those finite presentations with equal numbers of generators and relators.
 For these groups, there is a conjecture that the required transformations are quite a bit simpler (in particular, do not involve adding or removing relators).
 If one allows taking the set of relators to any Nielsen equivalent set, and one allows conjugating the relators, then one gets an equivalence relation on ordered subsets of a relators of a finitely presented group.
 The Andrews–Curtis conjecture is that the relators of any balanced presentation of the trivial group are equivalent to a set of trivial relators, stating that each generator is the identity element.